-3L’s interest in criminal law reinforced by fellowship
+3L’s interest in criminal law reinforced by Reinberger internship funding

-For 3L Morgan Cook, being awarded the Reinberger Fellowship meant the opportunity to participate in an invaluable experience, one that furthered her interest in criminal law.
-The fellowship is funded by the Reinberger Foundation through Moritz’s Fellowship Program in Public Service Law and allows for four current students to work/intern in prosecution offices.
+For 3L Morgan Cook, being awarded the Reinberger summer internship meant the opportunity to participate in an invaluable experience, one that furthered her interest in criminal law.
+The internship is funded by the Reinberger Foundation through Moritz’s Program in Public Service Law and allows for four current students to work/intern in prosecution offices.
+As well as a post-graduate position in prosecution in Ohio.

 “It was a great stress-reliever since I was dipping into my savings a lot, and it was also just nice to be recognized,” Cook said.